 This function enables the resolution of images to be increased by removing any remaining aberration related to image-forming capability or any deterioration of resolution resulting from diffraction phenomena.
 These optical phenomena cannot be corrected under Lens aberration correction (p.73).
 Correction is achieved using the designed value of each lens.
 You can correct these optical phenomena in RAW images which have been shot with compatible lenses.
 JPEG, TIFF, S-RAW, and M-RAW images cannot be corrected.
 To use this function, [Lens data] for the lens used to shoot images first needs to be downloaded to your computer.
-Before using the Digital Lens Optimizer, it is recommended that you set [Sharpness] or [Strength] for [Unsharp mask] for images to 0.
+Before using the Digital Lens Optimizer, it is recommended that you set [Sharpness] or [Strength] for [Unsharp mask] for images to 0

-Note that even though the EOS 20D/EOS 20Da, EOS 10D, EOS D2000, EOS D6000, EOS D30, EOS D60, EOS DIGITAL REBEL XT/350D DIGITAL, and EOS DIGITAL REBEL/300D are EOS DIGITAL cameras supporting the Digital Photo Professional, they are not compatible with the lens aberration correction function.
-Also, note that the lens aberration correction function is compatible with the EOS 5D with the firmware version 1.1.1 and the EOS 30D with the firmware version 1.0.6.
+Note that even though the EOS 20D/EOS 20Da, EOS 10D, EOS D2000, EOS D30, EOS D60, EOS 350D, and EOS 300D are EOS cameras supporting the Digital Photo Professional, they are not compatible with the Digital Lens Optimizer.
+Also, note that the Digital Lens Optimizer is compatible with the EOS 5D with the firmware version 1.1.1 and the EOS 30D with the firmware version 1.0.6.

-- ! - To use this function, the EOS Lens Registration Tool (version 1.4.20 or later) must be installed. - The Digital Lens Optimizer is also available for images shot with an extender attached to a compatible lens. - You cannot use the Digital Lens Optimizer with multiple-exposure RAW images created on the camera. - EF cinema lenses (CN-E lenses) are not compatible. - [Diffraction correction] cannot be used at the same time as the Digital Lens Optimizer.
+To use this function, the EOS Lens Registration Tool (version 1.4.20 or later) must be installed.

+- The Digital Lens Optimizer is also available for images shot with an extender attached to a compatible lens. - You cannot use the Digital Lens Optimizer with multiple-exposure RAW images created on the camera. - EF cinema lenses (CN-E lenses) are not compatible. - [Diffraction correction] cannot be used at the same time as the Digital Lens Optimizer.